kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 underlying architecture of passenger vehicles of today has not changed in the past decades.

-In this article, we will explore the National Highway and Traffic Safety Administration's (NHTSA) Light Vehicle Inertia Parameter Database and the NCAP Rollover Stability datasets to identify trends in vehicle centre of gravity (CG) and static stability factor (SSF).
+In this study, we will explore the National Highway and Traffic Safety Administration's (NHTSA) Light Vehicle Inertia Parameter Database and the NCAP Rollover Stability datasets to identify trends in vehicle centre of gravity (CG) and static stability factor (SSF).